bjlkeng/bjlkeng.github.io/source/posts/optimal-betting-and-the-kelly-criterion.rst

 .. tags: betting, Kelly Criterion, probability, Thorp, Shannon, mathjax
 .. category:
 .. link:
-.. description:
+.. description: A look at optimal betting and the Kelly criterion digging into some of the math.
-.. type: A look at optimal betting and the Kelly criterion digging into some of the math.
+.. type: text

 .. |br| raw:: html